parallel-markets/handbook/security/acceptable-use.md

 - Sharing your credentials for any Parallel-managed computer or 3rd-party service that Parallel uses with others, or allowing use of your account or a Parallel-managed computer by others.
 This prohibition does not apply to single-sign-on or similar technologies, the use of which is approved.
 - Using a Parallel computing asset to procure or transmit material that is in violation of sexual harassment policies or that creates a hostile workplace.
 - Making fraudulent offers of products, items or services originating from any Parallel account.
-- Intentionally accessing data or logging into a computer or account that the team member or contractor is not authorized to access, or disrupting network communication, computer processing, or access.
+- Intentionally accessing data or logging into a computer or account that the team member or contractor is not authorized to access, or disrupting network communication, computer processing or access.
 - Executing any form of network monitoring that intercepts data not intended for the team member's or contractor's computer, except when troubleshooting networking issues for the benefit of Parallel.
 - Circumventing user authentication or security of any computer host, network, or account used by Parallel Markets.
 - Given the potential sensitivity of the data contained in screenshot images, the use of tools that capture and share screenshots to hosted sites online is prohibited without the explicit approval of the Security and Legal Departments.
 Screenshots should be stored locally or within Google drive folders associated with your ParallelMarkets.com account.